vsheahan/hashtraceai/README.md

 HashTraceAI is a lightweight tool for generating and verifying file-level manifests for machine learning models.
 It calculates cryptographic hashes of files in a model directory, produces a JSON manifest, and verifies those hashes to detect drift, tampering, or unintended changes.

-This tool is designed with security teams in mind.
-While traditional SBOMs cover build dependencies, they often overlook the binary model artifacts deployed in production.
-HashTraceAI enables teams to track the integrity of model files across environments, detect unauthorized modifications, and support auditability and provenance validation in ML pipelines.
+## Purpose

+HashTraceAI helps security teams verify the integrity and provenance of machine learning model artifacts in CI/CD pipelines or production deployments.
+By creating a manifest with cryptographic hashes of each file, teams can quickly detect drift, unauthorized modification, or corruption during storage or transmission.

 ## Features

 - Generates a file-level manifest from any directory
 - Uses SHA-256 for secure hashing
 - Produces portable JSON output
 - Verifies model files against a previously generated manifest
+- Supports Hugging Face model download and manifest generation
 - CLI output supports JSON or colorized text format

 ## Installation